 Colleagues at St Mary's Hospital find that what matters in simulation based training is more about the combination of the above factors than it is about one feature being more important than the others.
-However, 'Repetitive practice' is emphasized, provided all the other factors are present.
+'Repetitive practice' is emphasized all the same, provided all the other factors are present.